midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 A Javascript object is created to expose sandboxed WASM functions, providing a controlled approach to executing third-party scripts (private oracles), which is one of the issues WASM was designed to address.

-When one contract can depend on another contract, a malicious application can influence the behavior of another application.
+When one contract can depend on another contract, a malicious application can influence the behavior of another application by targeting the [integrity](https://en.wikipedia.org/wiki/Data_integrity) of private data.
 The following threat scenarios describe this situation.

 **Threat Scenario 1.0**: